Tire uniformity: Ply steer

 Ply steer describes the lateral force a tire generates due to asymmetries in its carcass as is rolls forward with zero slip angle and may be called pseudo side slip.
 It is the characteristic that is usually described as the tire's tendency to “crab walk”, or move sideways while maintaining a straight-line orientation.
 This tendency affects the steering performance of the vehicle.
 In order to determine ply steer, the lateral force generated is measured as the tire rolls both forward and back, and ply steer is then calculated as one-half the sum of the values, keeping in mind that values have opposite signs.

 Radial run-out

 Radial run-out (RRO) describes the deviation of the tire's roundness from a perfect circle.
-RRO can be expressed as the peak-to-peak value as well as harmonic values.
-RRO imparts an excitation into the vehicle in a manner similar to radial force variation.
-RRO is most often measured near the tire's centerline, although some tire makers have adopted measurement of RRO at three positions: left shoulder, center, and right shoulder.
+The radial run-out can be expressed as the peak-to-peak value as well as harmonic values.
+Radial run-out imparts an excitation into the vehicle in a manner similar to radial force variation.
+It is most often measured near the tire's centerline, although some tire makers have adopted measurement of radial run-out at three positions: left shoulder, center, and right shoulder.

 Some tire manufactures mark the sidewall with a red dot to indicate the location of maximal radial force and runout.